uc-cdis/fence/docs/user.yaml_guide.md

       - write-storage
 ```

-### For Gen3 Data Commons that do not use Arborist
+### For Gen3 Data Commons that do not use Arborist or use the Google Data Access method of Google Service Account Registration

-When Arborist is not being used (which is when the deprecated `acl` field of [Indexd](https://github.com/uc-cdis/indexd) records is used for access control instead of the newer `authz` field), only the access granted to users through the deprecated `user.yaml` format will take effect.
+When Arborist is not being used (which is when the deprecated `acl` field of [Indexd](https://github.com/uc-cdis/indexd) records is used for access control instead of the newer `authz` field), or when the Google Data Access method of Google Service Account Registration is used, only the access granted to users through the deprecated `user.yaml` format will take effect.
 This is how you should configure your `user.yaml` if you are not using Arborist:

 ```
 authz: